pedrolopesme/iss-tracker/README.md

  This project provides a Makefile with all common operations need to test and build to .

- * build: generates AWS binary file, compress it and move to /dist dir
+ * build-lambda: generates AWS binary file, compress it and move to /dist dir
  * test: runs all tests
  * fmt: runs gofmt for all go files